 The program might also include physical therapy, occupational therapy, biofeedback, relaxation techniques, stress management and complementary medicine.

 Physical therapy focuses on reducing pain through a regular exercise program that incorporates flexibility, aerobic and strengthening exercises.
 Physical therapy is primarily based on proper body mechanics — using muscles and joints correctly to limit pain.

 Even when you have pain, movement is important.
 In fact, movement helps speed recovery and might even help prevent acute pain from becoming chronic pain.
-A physical therapist will tailor an exercise program to your individual condition and goals.
-Depending on the source of the pain, a physical therapist will recommend different treatments and exercises.

 Pain can keep you from taking part in your normal activities, including going to work or having fun with family or friends.
 Occupational therapy helps provide skills and strategies to help manage pain, so it interferes less with daily life — allowing you to engage in your life even if full pain relief isn't possible.

 Occupational therapists may suggest using assistive tools, such as a walking cane or a jar opener, to help compensate for skills that may be impaired by your pain or disability.
 Sometimes the work or home environment can be changed to make tasks easier.